 Every state has its own laws about this process, including how quickly a company can repossess a car once you’re behind on the auto loan.
-Some states let lenders reclaim a car after even one missed payment.
-If you’re even 30 days late, your can might be in danger of being repossessed.↑ Back to top
+Some states, like California, let lenders reclaim a car after even one missed payment.
+If you’re even 30 days late, your car might be in danger of being repossessed.

 There are several steps in the process.
 First, you need to miss at least one monthly payment.
-Remember – state law varies.
-Some states have more protections, and make creditors wait some time before they can hire a repo company to come tow a car, while some let the creditor repossess your car after the first missed check.
+Remember, state law varies.
+Some states have more protections, and make creditors wait before they can hire a repo company to come tow a car, while some let the creditor repossess your car after the first missed payment.

 Once the lender has the right to take back your car, they can send the repo man, or repossession agent, out with a tow truck.
-States have rules outlining what these people can, and can’t do while they’re trying to take your car.
+States have rules outlining what these people can and can’t do while they’re trying to take your car.
 They can’t do anything that would be considered a breach of the peace.
 This would include breaking into your locked garage.
-However, they can come onto your property to take a car from your driveway.
+But they can come onto your property to take a car from your driveway.
 If your car has personal belongings in it, you have a right to get them back without paying a fee.